KxSystems/mqtt/docs/reference.md

 - `topic` is a symbol denoting the topic that the message is to be sent to
 - `msg` is a string of the message being sent to the broker
-- `kqos` is an long denoting the quality of service to be used
+- `kqos` is an long denoting the quality of service to be used.
+The higher the quality of service, the lower the throughput/performance.
+Possible values are:
+  - 0 (QoS 0 - at most once) comparable to TCP
+  - 1 (Qos 1 - at least once) as with QoS 0 but with use of ack message for each message sent
+  - 2 (QoS 2 - only once) as with QoS 1 but with use of multiple request/response flows for each message
 - `kret` is a boolean denoting if published messages are to be retained

 returns a callback to the process stating that the message has been sent to the broker.